-Chinese Soy sauce egg (卤鸡蛋) is one of the most popular street foods with the famous Chinese tea eggs.
-And they are commonly served with noodles, breakfast or steamed rice.
-And we also have another interesting version: tea leaf eggs or marbled eggs.
+Chinese Soy sauce egg (卤鸡蛋) is one of the most popular street foods, along with famous Chinese tea eggs.
+And they are commonly served with noodles, breakfast, or steamed rice, similar to Chinese tea eggs or marbled eggs.

-The cooking method of flavoring ingredients, including root vegetables, meat and eggs with soy sauce and spices is named as “卤”.
+The cooking method of flavoring ingredients, including root vegetables, meat, and eggs with soy sauce and spices, is named “卤”.
 The marinating sauce is called “卤水”.
-Expect common eggs, chicken feet, chicken wings, duck feet, lotus roots and pork large intestine are extremely popular in China.
-It is Chinese custom to keep the marinating sauce as the older the sauce is, the better it tastes.
-But now, for healthy consideration, we use one time soy sauce marinating sauce.
+Expect everyday items such as eggs, chicken feet, chicken wings, duck feet, lotus roots, and pork large intestine to be extremely popular in China.
+It is a Chinese custom to keep the marinating sauce; the older it is, the better it tastes.
+But now, for healthy consideration, we use a one-time soy sauce marinating sauce.

-Add soy sauce, water, sugar,vinegar and Chinese five spice powder in a small pot and simmer for 10 minutes.
-Set aside to cool down completely as the eggs should be soaked in cold marinating sauce.
+Add soy sauce, dark soy sauce, water, sugar, salt, vinegar, and Chinese five-spice powder to a small pot and simmer for 3-5 minutes.
+Set aside to cool completely, as the eggs should be soaked in the cold marinating sauce.
+If you are making soft-boiled soy sauce eggs, the stock may overheat the eggs.

-Lower the eggs into boiling water carefully using a ladle and slow down the fire immediately.
-Simmer for 6 minutes (for softer texture) or 7 minutes (for harder texture).
+Lower the eggs into boiling water carefully using a ladle, then immediately reduce the heat.
+Simmer for 6 minutes (for a softer texture) or 7 minutes (for a more complex texture).
 Stir the eggs in the first two minutes.

-Transfer the eggs out to cold water and gently peel the shells after cooled down.
-(If you feel it is quite hard to handle, place the eggs under small running water and peel the shells.)
+Transfer the eggs to cold water and gently peel the shells once they have cooled.
+(If you feel it is pretty hard to handle, place the eggs under small running water and peel the shells.)

-Add soft boiled eggs in the marinating sauce, soaking for overnight (12-20 hours until well salted).
+Add soft-boiled eggs to the marinating sauce, soaking for overnight (12-20 hours) until well salted.
 Transfer them out when the eggs are well salted.

-I use smaller eggs (around 45g each) and larger eggs (55g each) and boil them for around 7 minutes in order to test the yolk texture.
+I use smaller eggs (around 45g each), and boil them for about 6 to 7 minutes to test the yolk texture.

 Soy Sauce Eggs